neogeny/TatSu/docs/parserconfig.rst

     trace_length: int = 72

-The maximum width of a line in a trace.
+The max width of a line in a trace.

 trace_separator
 ~~~~~~~~~~~~~~~